TracyK10/bot-assist-ai/README.md

 ## Features

-- **AI-Powered Responses**: Utilizes OpenAI's GPT-3 to generate intelligent and context-aware responses.
+- **AI-Powered Responses**: Utilizes Vertex AI to generate intelligent and context-aware responses.
 - **Multi-Language Support**: Supports translation of messages to and from multiple languages.
 - **Seamless Integration**: Built with Next.js for easy integration into web applications.
 - **Conversation History**: Maintains conversation history for context-aware interactions.